Gaussian process inference by partial updates

 1 Subsampling sites

-Chen et al. (2020) shows that we can optimise hyperparametrs by subsampling sites and performing SGD if the kernels are smooth enough and the batch sizes large enough.
+Chen et al. (2020) shows that we can optimise hyperparameters by subsampling sites and performing SGD if the kernels are smooth enough and the batch sizes large enough.
 At inference time we are still in trouble though.

 2 Subsampling observations and sites

-Minh (2022) bounds Wasserstein when we subsample observations and sites. e.g their algorithm 5.1 goes:
+Minh (2022) bounds Wasserstein when we subsample observations and sites. e.g. their algorithm 5.1 goes:

 • Input: Finite samples \(\left\{\xi_k^i\left(x_j\right)\right\}\), from \(N_i\) realizations \(\xi_k^i, 1 \leq k \leq N_i\), of processes \(\xi^i, i=1,2\), sampled at \(m\) points \(x_j, 1 \leq j \leq m\)